srvrco/getssl/README.md

 ```
 23  5 * * * /root/scripts/getssl -u -a -q
 ```
+The cron will automatically update getssl and  renew any certificates, only giving output if anything happens.

-The cron will update getssl if there is a more recent version available (the -u flag).
-The -a flag automatically renews any certificates that are due for renewal.
-I use the -q flag so that it only outputs and emails me if any certificates were updated, or there was an error / issue.
+* The -u flag updates getssl if there is a more recent version available.
+* The -a flag automatically renews any certificates that are due for renewal.
+* The -q flag is "quiet" so that it only outputs and emails me if any certificates were updated, or there was an error / issue.

 ## Issues / problems / help
 If you have any issues, please log them at https://github.com/srvrco/getssl/issues